 How To Decide Between Gastric Bypass and Lap-Band Surgery

+The lap band is performed nearly as often as gastric bypass and offers the same benefits.
 While the net result of these two procedures can be similar, how they accomplish these results is quite different.

 In both surgeries, the goal is to restrict the capacity of the stomach, which means a patient eats less and loses weight.
 In gastric bypass surgery, the doctor cuts and staples the stomach; in lap-band surgery, he places a band around the upper part of the stomach, creating a virtual "pouch" above the largest part of the stomach.